Introduction to Papagayo Costa Rica

 For a list of my favorite local hotels and places to stay go to my post “Where do I Stay When I Come To Costa Rica”

-The Sol Melia Papagayo Bay Hotel and Resort is underway on the North end of Playa Hermosa Bay as well as the Hard Rock Hotel next to the Marina Papagayo and there are currently plans for over a dozen resort hotels to be built here in the Papagayo Region including the Ritz Carlton, Miraval Hotel and Spa, One & Only, Marriot, Aman, Rosewood, Viceroy, Starwood Luxury Collection, Canyon Ranch and Andre Agassi Resorts and a Bulgari Hotel at the Peninsula Papagayo.
+The Sol Melia Papagayo Bay Hotel and Resort is underway on the North end of Playa Hermosa Bay as well as the Planet Hollywood Hotel next to the Marina Papagayo and there are currently plans for over a dozen resort hotels to be built here in the Papagayo Region including the Ritz Carlton, Miraval Hotel and Spa, One & Only, Marriot, Aman, Rosewood, Viceroy, Starwood Luxury Collection, Canyon Ranch and Andre Agassi Resorts and a Bulgari Hotel at the Peninsula Papagayo.
 There are plans for a major marina in Playas del Coco to compliment the newly opened Marina Papagayo adjacent to the Four Seasons Resort.
 Just up the road from our office is the new Vista Ridge Golf and Country Club which is a change of pace from the pristine championship resort courses and includes luxury homes and single family golf lots.
 All of this has everyone very excited as property values, tourism and business will skyrocket over the next few years making this one of the best investment opportunities in the world.

 There are many reasons why the majority of investment is focused on the Papagayo Region.